harsmatharoo/nbaprojapp/README.md

 Testing on physical devices is highly recommended to confirm functionality.
 Cross-Platform Testing Constraints:

-Without Android Studio or Xcode running correctly, testing options are limited.
+Without Android Studio or Xcode functioning properly as intended, testing options are limited.
 Web functionality is partial due to SQLite limitations in the Expo web preview.

 **Note:**